fedi-e2ee/public-key-directory-specification/Specification.md

     )
 ```

-### Actor ID Shreddability
+### Message Attribute Shreddability

 While the security benefits of a public immutable append-only ledger are enormous, some jurisdictions may rule that an
-Actor ID is in scope of some legislation; e.g., the European Union's Right to be Forgotten.
-Since Actor ID is the only
+Actor ID is in scope of some legislation; e.g., the European Union's Right to be Forgotten (part of the GDPR).
+The
-component of the Public Key Server that might reasonably be considered PII, it's worth special consideration.
+introduction of an append-only immutable data ledger is not logically compatible with these laws (which stipulate that
+a person can request their history be deleted on demand).

 Presently, there is no clear legal guidance on how to best navigate this issue.
 There are untested legal theories, but
 none backed up by case law.

-In the absence of a clear path to compliance that doesn't also introduce a risk for backdoors, we will instead make a
-best effort technological solution.
-Keep in mind, this is not a tested legal mechanism, and is more aligned with the
-_spirit of the law_ than anything a lawyer would advise.
+Additionally, using a totally anonymous look-up-table introduces the risk of rewritten
+on-the-fly by the Public Key Directory administrators.
+This is an unacceptable risk.

+As a best-effort, good faith design decision, we will introduce the technical capability to "shred" Actor IDs (which may
+contain usernames, and usernames are definitely PII in scope of the *Right to be Forgotten*) and other fields.

 Consequently, we will add a layer of indirection to the underlying Message storage and SigSum integration, for handling
-Actor IDs:
+sensitive attributes (e.g., Actor ID):

 1. Every Message will have a unique 256-bit random key.
 This can be generated client-side or provided by the Public Key
    Directory, so long as the keys never repeat.
 The Public Key Directory will include a key-generation API endpoint for
    generating 256-bit keys for this purpose.
-2. Actor IDs will be encrypted with the key from (1), using a committing authenticated encryption mode.
+2. Each attribute will be encrypted with the key from (1), using a committing authenticated encryption mode.
-   The encryption steps are described in [a later section](#encrypting-ids-to-enable-crypto-shredding-).
+   The encryption steps are described in [a later section](#message-attribute-encryption-algorithm).

 During insert, clients will provide both an encrypted representation of the Actor ID in `message.actor`, and disclose
 the accompanying key in the `actor-id-key` attribute (outside of message, and not covered by the signature).